GrantExec, a Euna Solutions® company

 Disability and Rehabilitation Research Projects (DRRP) Program: Research on Resilience and Positive Mental Health Outcomes Among People with Spinal Cord Injury

-This funding opportunity provides financial support for research projects that aim to improve resilience and mental health outcomes for individuals living with spinal cord injuries.
+This funding opportunity provides financial support for research aimed at improving mental health services and resilience among individuals living with spinal cord injuries.

 $700,000